Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Click on **Not a Favorite** or its icon.
 1. Check to be sure accurate text and icon appear.
 1. Navigate to **Profile** page.
-1. Click on either of previously favorited recipes in the **10 Recently Favorited Recipes** section.
+1. Click on any favorited recipe in the **10 Recently Favorited Recipes** section.
 1. Check for appropriate favorite status and icon.
 1. Navigate to **Profile** page.
 1. Click on the header for **10 Recently Favorited Recipes** section.
-1. Check for appropriate recipes
+1. Check for appropriate recipes.

 #### Document Result(s):
-1. Documentation of recipe name, screen resolution, device, and page any time content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
-1. Documentation of recipe name, screen resolution, device and page anytime there is an incorrect box shadow.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
-1. Documentation of recipe name, and path choosen to recipe any time a favorite or its icon was not displayed correctly
+1. Documentation of recipe name, and path choosen to recipe of any favorite recipe that its icon/status was not displayed correctly.
+1. Documentation of recipe name that did not accept an appropriate click box to change favorite/unfavorite status.

 ### Testing Lessons Index Cards